 Although rumored throughout the entertainment industry, Richard Boone was not related to singer Pat Boone.

 Richard graduated from Hoover High School in Glendale, California.
 Boone also attended the San Diego Army and Navy Academy in Carlsbad, California, near Oceanside, in his youth.
-It was there that Boone was introduced to theater under the tutelage of Virginia Atkinson, who spawned theater interest in many who eventually found their way to Hollywood.
+It was there that Boone was introduced to the theater under the tutelage of Virginia Atkinson, who spawned theater interest in many who eventually found their way to Hollywood.
 Robert Walker, another Academy graduate and member of the school’s theater club, Masque & Wig, became a close acquaintance of Boone's.

 He went into the service just before the bombing of Pearl Harbor on December 7th, 1941.
 He did, in fact, join the United States Navy in the summer of 1941.
 In the Navy, during World War II, he served on three ships in the Pacific and saw combat as an aviation ordnanceman and gunner on TBM Avenger torpedo bombers.
 Yes, Richard Boone was an aerial gunner in the Navy during World War II.

 "Richard Boone was bombed while serving on the USS Enterprise, torpedoed on the USS Intrepid, and attacked by kamikaze planes on the USS Hancock.
 'We began to think somebody was trying to kill us,' he says." - writer Richard Gehman, 1961